 8. Improve Sleep

 Finally, sleep is crucial for wellness in many ways.
 When we sleep, our body repairs itself and recovers from activities.
 Exhaustion can make us more prone to accidents and injuries on the playing field and in everyday life.
-What’s more, recent studies have shown that women who sleep less than 5 hours per night had a significantly higher risk of osteoporosis and lower bone mineral density.
+What’s more, recent studies have shown that women who sleep less than 5 hours per night have a significantly higher risk of osteoporosis and lower bone mineral density.
 Stay up on sleep to stay healthy!